 Why most careers stall — and what actually determines whether impact grows

 The key insight underneath all four levels is this: most people try to grow their impact by doing more of the same thing, harder and longer.
-What actually shifts impact is changing the nature of what you contribute — from work that is bound to your personal time, to work that can travel without you.
+What actually shifts impact is developing the communication that allows contribution to travel further than personal effort can carry it alone.

 Level one — Contributor

 Time is finite.
 Energy fluctuates.
-Impact scales slowly.
-Attention is variable.
-I have lived that cycle myself — working sixty to eighty hours a week and watching the output plateau and then decline.
+I have lived that cycle myself — working sixty to eighty hours a week and watching output plateau and then decline.
 The hours went up.
 The impact did not.
-That is the structural limit of the contributor level: the value you create is a direct function of the time you put in, and there is an upper bound to both.
+That is not a personal failing.
+It is the nature of the model: the value you create is a direct function of the time you put in, and there is an upper bound to both.

 Level three — Systemic thinking

-This is where the work changes in character, not just in scale.
+This is where the nature of the work changes, not just its scale.
 The focus moves from working within the system to working on the system.
 From activity to structure.
-From effort to leverage.
+From effort to the conditions that make effort worthwhile.

 People operating at this level see patterns others miss.
-They notice where friction accumulates, where incentives misfire, where processes quietly drain energy.
-Their value is not measured in hours — it is measured in what changes because they were there.
+They notice where friction accumulates, where incentives misfire, where processes quietly drain energy and erode value.
+Their contribution is not measured in hours — it is measured in what changes because they were present.

-Communication becomes more demanding at this level.
+Communication becomes more demanding at this level — not louder, more precise.
 Ideas must travel across functional boundaries to people who did not ask for them and may resist them.
 Stakeholders need to be aligned around a diagnosis before they will accept a solution.
-Resistance must be navigated rather than overpowered.
-You are not just doing work — you are changing the climate in which work happens, which requires a fundamentally different kind of communication.
+The ability to communicate a problem clearly enough that others can see it — not just be told about it — is what determines whether systemic insight translates into systemic change or stays as a well-reasoned document nobody acts on.

 At the upper end of the ladder something shifts again.
-Value is no longer extracted from existing systems but created beyond them.
-New products, new approaches, new ways of seeing.
-Ideas that can scale without being limited by any individual's time.
+Value is no longer only extracted from existing systems but created beyond them.
+New ideas, new approaches, new ways of seeing — expressed in forms that other people can find and use without you being in the room.

 I attended a company event once where an external speaker presented ideas that were not meaningfully different from my own thinking.
 What was different was what he had done with them — written about them, spoken about them, made them visible.
 He earned more in that forty-five minute talk than I did in a month.
 That gap was not intelligence.
 It was expression.